 MANY are the efforts made to set forth to the eye the conception of Deity in one person.
-The idea has evidently been one of growth from the crude to the more acceptable; and the result attained denotes composite labour.
+The idea has evidently been one of growth from the crude to the more acceptable; and the result attained denotes composite labor.

-There is an original drawing made by a learned Hindu pundit, for Wm.
+Fig. 12 is a figure of this kind.
+It is a copy of an original drawing made by a learned Hindu pundit, for Wm.
 Simpson, Esq., of London.
 It represents Brahma Supreme, who, in the act of creation, made himself double, i.e., male and female, as indicated by the crux ansata in the central part of the figure, which occupies the place of the conjoined triad and yoni of the original; the original being far too grossly shown for the public eye.
-There is also a triad formed by the thumb and two fingers and serpent in the male hand, while in the female hand is to be seen a germinating seed, indicative of reproduction of father and mother.
+The reader will notice the triad formed by the thumb and two fingers and serpent in the male hand, while in the female hand is to be seen a germinating seed, indicative of reproduction of father and mother.
 The whole stands upon a lotus flower, the symbol of androgenity.

-The figure is of interest as a study; not as a work of art, but to measure the outcropping of primitive ideas.
+This figure is of interest as a study; not as a work of art, but to measure the outcropping of primitive ideas.
 The extremities of the right side are less masculine than those of men, though the broad right shoulder and chest are conspicuous compared with the feminine left.
 The dolphin fish on the head is a supplemental female symbol, as was mentioned before, on the subject of "Fish and Good Friday."
-The yoni and the crescent on the forehead are added, in imitation of the same personage in Moore's "Hindu Pantheon."
-They denote the preponderance of the Yonigic bias of faith over the Lingasic.
+The yoni and the crescent on the forehead are not distinctly shown in Mr. Simpson's figure.
+We have added them in this, in imitation of the same personage in Moore's "Hindu Pantheon."
+They denote the preponderance. of the Yonigic bias of faith over the Lingasic.
 When the two personalities-male and female-are thus combined in one, the mystic number counts as a